CeltaRiden/large-data-website/diy/lemon-verbena.md

 title: Lemon verbena
 subtitle: lemon balm and lavender tea
 layout: alt
-category: Recipes
+category: Diy
 Author: Wikipedia
 thumb: lemon-verbena.jpg
 description: Soothing, refreshing and full of flavour, this is the all-round feel-good tea.

 ---

-## Anchovy Sage Fritters
+## Lemon Balm and Lavender tea

-![anchovy sage fritters]anchovy-sage-fritters.jpg
+![lemon balm and lavender tea]anchovy-sage-fritters.jpg

 Soothing, refreshing and full of flavour, this is the all-round feel-good tea.